MicrosoftDocs/azure-devops-docs/docs/organizations/billing/change-number-paid-extension-users.md

 The number of paid extension users is updated.

 > [!NOTE]
 > To stop paying for an extension, [reduce the number of paid users to zero (0)](#change-the-number-of-paid-users-for-a-vsts-extension).
-[Change the number of paid users for a VSTS extension](#change-the-number-of-paid-users-for-a-vsts-extension).
+[Change the number of paid users for a Azure DevOps Services extension](#change-the-number-of-paid-users-for-a-vsts-extension).

 ## Next steps